After ‘Green Rush,’ Canada’s Legal Pot Suppliers Are Stumbling

 “We were looking forward to it,” said the mayor, George Finch, standing outside Exeter’s 19th-century Town Hall.
 “Sounded too good almost, eh?
 It’s too bad.
 So it may well revert to vegetables again.”

-When Prime Minister Justin Trudeau’s government’s legalized marijuana in 2018, a primary goal was to create a more equitable justice system — not a major new business sector.
+When Prime Minister Justin Trudeau’s government legalized marijuana in 2018, a primary goal was to create a more equitable justice system — not a major new business sector.

 Investors, however, thought otherwise, and in the time leading up to legalization, a “green rush” swept the Toronto Stock Exchange.
 Money poured into companies starting up to service not only the Canadian market but also eyeing other opportunities, particularly the U.S. market, where more states were embracing legalization.